Faire Wholesale Reviews 2026: Is It Worth It for Independent Brands?

 Faire (also called Faire Wholesale or Faire Wholesale Marketplace) is a wholesale marketplace connecting independent brands (many of them handmade lines) to independent boutiques.
 They used to be one of several wholesale marketplaces — including Abound, Tundra, Bulletin, and others — but are now the dominant option in the space as so many marketplaces have closed in recent years.

 In our work with 2,000+ makers at Wholesale In a Box, we’ve helped independent brands of all sizes and styles thrive with wholesale.
+We are also part of a select industry group that advises Faire and has quarterly touchpoints with the Faire team.
 So we’ve learned a few things about Faire -- especially how it really works for most makers, and how makers can use the online wholesale marketplace without getting burned.

 There are certainly still things to be cautious about with Faire.
 But there are also many fantastic facets of what they do and enable for makers.
 The reality is that Faire is one key tool to consider when it comes to growing wholesale — and we want to support you in using that tool effectively and wisely.